9 of the cheapest countries to visit in Europe

 Cheap for...
 Beer, Trains, Skiing, Hiking, Bicycle Hire, Supermarkets

 Despite only being a day's cycle distance from the capital of Austria, Vienna, Bratislava is not nearly as popular as its neighbouring capital city.
 A lack of famous attractions doesn't help, though the pleasant and historic town center is worth a day meandering round.
 However it is worth a detour from Bratislava to the nearby Tatras, the highest part of the Carpathian mountain range.
 The dramatic scenery entices skiers in the winter and hikers in the summer.
-You get all the benefits of the Austrian mountains without the extortionate costs.
+With this cheap European destination, you get all the benefits of the Austrian mountains without the extortionate cost.

 Accommodation: Mountain hut hire in the Tatras costs around $6-10, camping for two people around $12.
 A 4-star hotel in the capital might be $70 for a double room